'We will not apologize': Trump DHS chief defends immigration policy

 Nielsen noted that it is common in all criminal matters that children do not go to jail with their parents, without noting that in most cases, those parents do not return from jail to find their kids transferred to the custody of another government agency and have to figure out how to get those kids back.

-President Donald Trump, meanwhile, has been squarely placing blame on his administration's policy on Democrats.
+"I say it's very strongly the Democrats' fault, their obstruction, they're really obstructionist and they're really obstructing," he said.

+"The United States will not be a migrant camp and it will not be a refugee holding facility, it won't be," Trump said.
+"We want safety and we want security for our country.
+If the Democrats would sit down, instead of obstructing, we could have something done very quickly, good for the children, good for the country, good for the world.
+It could take place quickly."

-"It is the Democrats fault for being weak and ineffective with Boarder Security and Crime.
+Earlier Monday he tweeted: "It is the Democrats fault for being weak and ineffective with Boarder Security and Crime.
 Tell them to start thinking about the people devastated by Crime coming from illegal immigration.
-Change the laws!" he tweeted Monday.
+Change the laws!"

 Though she was not as explicit as the President in characterizing the policy as a negotiating tactic, Nielsen clearly linked the effort with the demands the administration has made on Congress, which include passing laws that even some Republicans don't support.